gabbarnama/gabbarnama.github.io/_posts/2025-01-30-innovation-vs-imitation.md

 ---
 ### Technology Adoption Curve
-#Technology-Adoption-Curve
 The technology adoption curve is based on the diffusion of innovations and the marketing chasm concept first developed by Lee James and Warren Schirtzinger and popularised by George A. Moore in his book *Crossing the Chasm*.
 It is based on the assumption that every technology goes through different stages in its life cycle and is received differently by different target groups.

 <figure>
     <img src="{{ '/assets/images/posts/Product-Adoption.png' | relative_url }}"